Raymond P. Ahlquist: Other work

-Ahlquist's other scientific work also includes the pharmacology of the sympathetic nervous system.
-His research contribute to the discovery of tolazoline, a substance with a completely different chemical structure than the adrenaline and noradrenaline and in 1958, dichloroisoprenaline the first clinically useful beta-blocker.
-It was discovered with his help that the peristalsis is enhanced by α-adrenoceptors and conversely inhibited by β-adrenoceptors.
+Ahlquist's other scientific work also included studies on the pharmacology of the sympathetic nervous system.
+His research contributed to the discovery of tolazoline, a non-selective α-adrenergic receptor antagonist with a completely different chemical structure from adrenaline and noradrenaline and in 1958, dichloroisoprenaline, the first beta-blocker.
+He also contributed to the discovery that peristalsis is enhanced by α-adrenoceptors and inhibited by β-adrenoceptors.

-In his most recent essay in 1980, he looked back to the 1948 publication.
-The impact of the 1948 publication is evident by the number of times it has been cited (2766 times as of 2011).
+In his last published article in 1980, he looked back to the 1948 publication.
+The impact of the 1948 publication is evident by the number of times it has been cited (5,220 times as of 28-01-2025).

 Awards

 Ahlquist was awarded the Oscar B. Hunter Memorial Award in Therapeutics, the Ciba Award for Hypertension Research and the Albert Lasker Award for Clinical Medical Research.

 Personal

 Ahlquist met his wife Dorothy Duff Ahlquist in Seattle.